gatech-genemark/EukSpecies-BRAKER2/README.md

 cd bin
 # follow installation instructions in "bin" README file
 ```
+### Setup
+Project is set in bash shell.
+Setup environment variables before each work session.
 ### Genome sequence
 Download genomic sequence and reformat it:
  * Input sequence should be in FASTA format.